nauam/Courses/docs/administration/architecture-and-deployment/aws.md

 ### Security Groups

-Several security groups are defined to manage network access between the layers of the Enterprise environment (ELB->QWCONTROL-RDS).
+Several security groups are defined to manage network access between the layers of the Enterprise environment (ELB->RUNDECK-RDS).

 - Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/).
 - In the navigation pane, choose Security Groups.